suhas-sensei/rez/README.md

 - ⚠️ Past performance in simulation does not indicate future results
 - ⚠️ Use at your own risk
 - ⚠️ This is for educational purposes only
+- ⚠️ Always test with conservative settings first when using custom parameters

 ## Troubleshooting